To-Fujita/ChatBot_with_GPT-2_Rinna/README.md

 - The human interface is given in HTML and JavaScript.
 - The answer from the chat bot is created in Python.

 In this time, I used the "Dialog Element" in HTML.
-The Safari and the FireFox are not supported for bthe Dialog Element, yet.
-Then, it is not working well by the Safari and the FireFox.
-Please enjoy the communication with the Chat Bot on the Microsoft Edge or the Google Chrome.
+The Safari and the FireFox are not supported for the Dialog Element, yet.
+Therefor, it is not working well by the Safari and the FireFox.
+Please enjoy the talk with the Chat Bot on the Microsoft Edge or the Google Chrome.

 ## 5. Reference
 - [GPT-2 Rinna](https://rinna.co.jp/)